bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcRoad/PropertySets/Pset_RoadGuardElement/Documentation.md

-Properties assigned to IfcWall/PARAPET or IfcRailing/GUARDRAIL.
+Properties assigned to IfcWall/PARAPET or IfcRailing/GUARDRAIL when assigned as road guard elements.